Maintenance: Condition-based maintenance

 Condition-based maintenance (CBM), briefly described, is maintenance when need arises.
 Albeit chronologically much older, it is considered one section or practice inside the broader and newer predictive maintenance field, where new AI technologies and connectivity abilities are put to action and where the acronym CBM is more often used to describe 'condition based monitoring' rather than the maintenance itself.
 CBM maintenance is performed after one or more indicators show that equipment is going to fail or that equipment performance is deteriorating.

 This concept is applicable to mission-critical systems that incorporate active redundancy and fault reporting.
 It is also applicable to non-mission-critical systems that lack redundancy and fault reporting.

 Condition-based maintenance was introduced to try to maintain the correct equipment at the right time.
 CBM is based on using real-time data to prioritize and optimize maintenance resources.
 Observing the state of the system is known as condition monitoring.
 Such a system will determine the equipment's health, and act only when maintenance is actually necessary.
 Developments in recent years have allowed extensive instrumentation of equipment, and together with better tools for analyzing condition data, the maintenance personnel of today is more than ever able to decide what is the right time to perform maintenance on some piece of equipment.
 Ideally, condition-based maintenance will allow the maintenance personnel to do only the right things, minimizing spare parts cost, system downtime and time spent on maintenance.
+In industrial settings, CBM by vibration analysis is a primary tool for heavy rotating equipment.